Bassem-2000/Verify-Adress-NLP/README.md

-# FastAPI Sentiment Analysis App
+# FastAPI Verification Address App

-This repository contains a FastAPI application for sentiment analysis using a pre-trained model.
+This repository contains a FastAPI application for Verification Address App using a trained model.
 The application is containerized using Docker and can be easily built and deployed.

 ## Contents